How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-A number of options are available for each chart that allow you to customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+A number of options are available for each chart that let you fully customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile device browsers without requiring the installation of extra plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your web visitors can see your charts and graphs on their mobile device browsers without requiring the installation of additional plugins.

-Inside your WP dashboard, select Plugins > Add New from the navigation sidebar menu …
+From your WordPress dashboard, select Plugins > Add New from the dashboard menu …

 Select the chart or graph type you would like to create and click on the ‘Next’ button …

-- Your second row includes the series type (e.g. string, date, etc.)
+- Your second row contains the series type (e.g. number, date, etc.)

-If you are unsure about how to format your CSV file, just use the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your CSV file, simply study the sample CSV file provided with the plugin.

 Upload CSV File From Computer

-The plugin imports your data from the CSV file and displays it using the graph/chart type you have selected …
+The plugin imports your data from the CSV file and displays it using the graph/chart type chosen …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file with the correct data), and click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin displays a range of customization options and settings …
+Depending on the chart or graph type you’ve selected, the plugin displays a number of customization options …

-Visualizer gives you complete control of your chart or graph, and updates your display in real time …
+The WordPress Visualizer plugin gives you total control of your chart or graph, and updates your display in real time …

 For example, the pie chart offers many configurable options, such as: